-They supervise other contributors, yet they’re usually the least experienced tier of managers in a company.
+They’re also usually the least experienced tier of managers in a company.

+And with the ever-flattening digital world, frontline managers now have greater responsibility than ever before.
 Since these frontline managers may go on to middle- and even upper-management jobs, it’s little wonder that 50% of all managers in organizations are rated as ineffective.

-In order to succeed, frontline managers must possess 6 key skills:
+Our research has found that in order to succeed, frontline managers must possess 6 key skills:

-1. Self-awareness.
-Managers who understand their own strengths, weaknesses, quirks, and preferences are better equipped to make day-to-day decisions and interact effectively with others who have different personalities.
+- Self-awareness: Managers who understand their own strengths, weaknesses, quirks, and preferences are better equipped to make day-to-day decisions and interact effectively with others who have different personalities.

-4. Influence.
-Effective managers are able to accomplish goals by affecting the actions, decisions, and thinking of others.
+- Influence: Effective managers are able to accomplish goals by affecting the actions, decisions, and thinking of others.
 Influence allows you to get things done and achieve desired outcomes.